There are a few ways to answer this question.

 This Is Not a Ketubah recognizes the diversity of the American Jewish community, and we offer various texts to fit different observance and tradition.
 Visit our Ketubah Text Options page for more information.
 We’re happy to work with you!

 You can cancel the sketches anytime before your 20% deposit is paid; and you can cancel the final Ketubah any time before the 80% balance is paid.

-Yes; we will give you all your money back unless you are bubbling with joy with your Ketubah — we promise.
+Yes; we will give you your money back unless you are bubbling with joy with your Ketubah — we promise.
 We go over the top to make sure our clients are happy, and we are willing to put our money where our mouth is.
-The one and only exception is for custom art we create just for you (such as, color tweaks, design tweaks, or if you hire us to create a custom ketubah from scratch for you), which is not refundable.
+The one and only exception is for custom work we create do just for you (such as, color tweaks, design tweaks, text personalization, or if you hire us to create a custom ketubah from scratch for you), which is not refundable.
 This only applies if you buy a Ketubah from us, not via one of our partners (in whichcase, you need to follow the partner’s return policy!).

 Not much–and it will be very easy!
 In short, here is what we need:

 For non-personalized Ketubah, we just need to know where to send it!

 For personalized Ketubot, we’ll need to know your Hebrew names and your parents’ Hebrew names; your Rabbi’s name and contact information; and which Ketubah text you’d like to use — and a few other pieces of information along those lines.
 We’ll send you a form with all of that information, and you can just give the form to your rabbi to fill out!

 And finally, for Commissioned Ketubot, we also need to learn about your passions, interests, and styles, so that we can create the right Ketubah for you–but we’ll ask you all about that in the personal interview!